Image courtesy of Perkins+Will Architects, Skanska USA

 —John Calvin, Project Executive,Skanska USA

 The construction team focused on planning for safety as part of its preconstruction modeling.
-How are they doing?
-With more than 1.3 million workhours logged on construction, the team has lost zero days due to incidents.
+How is the team doing?
+With more than 1.3 million hours logged on construction, the team has lost zero days due to incidents.
 In a single day, as many as 20 Level 1 Trauma Flights land safely.
 Perhaps most impressively, the Skanska USA team estimates that heavy BIM preconstruction project analysis and planning will cut the project schedule by as much as months to years as compared to a traditional process that doesn’t involve early construction team involvement.